2010 R238 traffic collision: Crash

 The Volkswagen Passat initially hit a white Renault Mégane on the narrow R238 road, leaving the female driver unhurt.
 A motorist had also flashed his lights in an attempt to warn the Passat to slow down.
 Then the Passat collided with the Toyota Corolla.
 Both ended up in a ditch.

 Those killed came from Buncrana, Clonmany and Fahan.
 The Volkswagen Passat was occupied by eight men, aged between 19 and 23: Mark McLaughlin, aged 21; Paul Doherty, aged 19; Ciaran Sweeney, aged 19; PJ McLaughlin, aged 21; James McEleney, aged 23; Eamonn McDaid, aged 22, and Damien McLaughlin, aged 21, who all died.
 An eighth occupant, Shaun Kelly (the driver), was brought to Letterkenny General Hospital.
 The car had five seat belts between the eight men and some corpses were retrieved outside the vehicle.
 The crash occurred near the home of one of those who died.
 The Toyota Corolla was occupied by one man, 66-year-old Hugh Friel.
 He was taken to the same hospital and died there.
-He had been driving home from Buncrana after participating in a bingo session there.
+He had been driving home from Buncrana after participating in a bingo session.

 There was a delay in publishing the identities of those killed as some relatives were abroad, while others were at the Oxegen 2010 music festival in County Kildare.
 A press conference was held at Buncrana Garda Station on 12 July during which the identities of the dead were made public.
-Alcohol was ruled out as a cause of the carnage.
+Alcohol was ruled out as a cause of the accident.
 The R238 road was forensically examined, before being reopened on 13 July.
 Relatives inspected the crash scene and laid flowers before the road reopened.
 On 15 July, another appeal for witnesses was issued, though authorities also praised the "excellent co-operation" of members of the public.